greerviau/Sketch-Artist/README.md

 # Sketch-Artist

 ## Overview
-A Conditional GAN that generates faces based on a description
+A Conditional GAN that generates human faces based on a description.
+This project was created for CSC 340 (Artificial Intelligence) final project.

 ## TO-DO
 * Increase sample size (currently 1000)